-Career Profile: Outreach Worker
+Career Profile: What is an Outreach Worker?

 Outreach workers can specialize in a variety of different fields that best fit their skills and knowledge.
 Community outreach workers, for example, act as liaisons between community organizations and local citizens.
 Youth outreach workers work primarily with young adults and children in environments that can include youth centers and schools.
 The focus of an outreach worker may be on a specific demographic, like the elderly or a specific issue such as health, safety or education.

 Ideally, an outreach worker has exceptional communication skills.
 Interpersonal skills that allow these professionals to build relationships and trust within the population are very important.
-Problem solving skills that can deal with issues concerning conflicts or other problems are essential to success for an outreach worker.
+Problem-solving skills that can deal with issues concerning conflicts or other problems are essential to success for an outreach worker.

 Because connecting with people is the primary responsibility of an outreach worker, knowing how to make the most of an open line of communication is key.
 Depending on the environment in which a worker is placed and their primary goals for being there, different techniques and methods of engagement and communication can be used.